 General Certificate of Education

 'A' levels are taught over 2 years and most are examined in the final year.
 In Year 13 most students specialise in 3 subjects.
 Most also have the opportunity to complete the LiBF Certificate in Financial Studies.

 The Examinations Department

-Exams at Chancellor's are managed by Mrs Kerry Wheeler.
-Please contact her in the first instance on any exam matters.
+Exams at Chancellor's are managed by Mr Iain Crawford.
+Please contact him in the first instance on any exam matters.
 Subject specific queries should be directed to teaching staff.